 So what is a compact crankset and how is it different from a standard crankset?

-A compact crankset is the combination of a 50T outer ring with a 34T inner ring.
+A compact crankset combines a 50T outer ring with a 34T inner ring.
 It provides additional lower gears to amateur cyclists to make hill climbing easier.

 Benefits of a compact crankset